5 Essential Supplies To Start A Bullet Journal

 I know a lot of people say only dot grid notebooks are suitable for Bullet Journaling, but it’s not true.
 You can use ANY kind of notebook.

-Having said that, I DO think the dot grid is probably the most convenient and popular type of notebooks for BuJo, so if you have a chance you might want to give it a try.
+Having said that, I DO think the dot grid is probably the most convenient and popular type of notebook for BuJo, so if you have a chance you might want to give it a try.
 You can start from my list of 13 Best Notebooks To Use As Your Next Bullet Journal.

 There are many factors that come into choosing a notebook: